Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Jurickson Profar will take the field against the Cincinnati Reds and Jake Fraley at Coors Field on Tuesday, with the first pitch at 8:40 PM ET.
+Brenton Doyle and the Colorado Rockies will square off against Jake Fraley and the Cincinnati Reds at Coors Field in the final of a three-game series, on Wednesday at 3:10 PM ET.

-The Rockies are -130 moneyline favorites in this matchup with the Reds (+110).
-The total is 12.5 runs for this contest (with -110 odds to go over and -110 odds on the under).
+The Rockies are -120 moneyline favorites for this matchup against the Reds (+100).
+The over/under for the game has been set at 11.5 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.